List of BanG Dream! characters: Raise A Suilen

 The band debuts in the anime's second season before becoming the focal story of the third.
 RAS was added to Girls Band Party! on June 10, 2020.
 Their first band story "Raise the Curtain" is a retelling of the anime's third season, while the second "Coruscate -DNA-" follows Chiyu's family.

 Rei Wakana

-Rei Wakana (和奏 レイ, Wakana Rei), who performs with the stage name LAYER (レイヤ, Reiya), is the band's vocalist and bassist.
-A third-year high school student, she is Tae's childhood friend and promised that the two would form a band together.
+Rei Wakana (和奏 レイ, Wakana Rei), who performs with the stage name LAYER (レイヤ, Reiya), is the band's lead vocalist and bassist.
+She is a third-year high school student and Tae's childhood friend, promising that the two would form a band together.
+She plays a bursting red Spector Euro LX bass.

 Prior to Raise A Suilen's formation, Rei was a session musician until she was recruited by Chiyu.
 She later returns to Tokyo, where she reunites with Tae and invites her to create a band together.
 Although the two join RAS and enjoy early popularity, Rei learns that Tae is already a member of Poppin'Party and realizes that she has been keeping Tae from them.
 Upon talking with Masuki, she decides to support Tae and accept Poppin'Party.

 Raychell is Rei's voice actress.
 Shelley Calene-Black portrays her in the dub.